speedata/publisher/doc/manual/content/en/manual/basics/outputtingobjects.md

 ![A colored box, output with `<Box>`](/img/zitronengruen.png)

 Boxes are often used for colored areas behind a text or table.
 In this case the allocation of the raster cells must be switched off (`allocate="no"` at `<PlaceObject>`), otherwise a warning will be issued because of the double allocation of the area in the PDF (see section [Grid]({{< relref "/manual/basics/grid" >}})).
-An example for the use of boxes as background can be found in the section about crop marks.
-There, the parameter bleed is also explained, which is used to enlarge the box in one or more directions, if they are located at the page margin.
+An example for the use of boxes as background can be found in the section about the [thumb index]({{< relref "thumbindex" >}}).
+There, the parameter `bleed` is also explained, which is used to enlarge the box in one or more directions, if they are located at the page margin.

 ## Circle